david672orford/tech-for-teaching/stock-material/index.md

 	was released to the public domain, but sometime between May 30 and June 8, 2017 they started [licensing](https://unsplash.com/terms) them instead.
 Unsplash
 	[acknowledges](https://medium.com/@UserRoadmap/unsplash-is-no-longer-under-a-cc0-license-do-you-care-13d5656053b7)
-	that the public domain dedication still applies to photos uploaded before that date.
+	that the public domain dedication still applies to photos uploaded before they introduced their license.
+However, they decline to clearly mark them.
 * [List of sites at Wikipedia](https://commons.m.wikimedia.org/wiki/Commons:Free_media_resources/Photography)
 	--List of image sources for possible use in Wikipedia articles
 * [List of sites at Wordpress.org](https://make.wordpress.org/themes/handbook/review/resources/#recommended-websites-for-images)